Kitware/paraviewweb/documentation/content/docs/overview.md

 The release of __ParaViewWeb__ version 2.2+, the JavaScript library, represents a major restructuring of past offerings, while offering enhanced capabilities and loads of new features.
 Although ParaViewWeb has always been a development framework for Web-based scientific visualization applications that leveraged ParaView for their back-end infrastructure, it was primarily viewed as a single application, __Visualizer__, which provided a majority of the ParaView Qt application features within a Web user interface (UI).
 Much of the confusion centered around the fact that developing new ParaViewWeb-based applications required a significant amount of Web UI development.
 With Web ready: common data model, visualization components, interaction, UI widgets, data access, and a variety of rendering viewers, this version of ParaViewWeb goes along way in making the development of Web-based application with scientific visualization easier.

-To provide a more Web-centric software process, ParaViewWeb has left the [ParaViewWeb][1] repository becoming independent, but still capable of leveraging the state-of-the-art features contained within the ParaView framework.
-With this separation, ParaViewWeb is able to offer the modern environment Web developers expect including: continuous integration via Travis CI; linting to capture potential errors and enforce style guidelines, browser-based testing with karma, tape and nightmare; WebPack module bundling; next-generation javascript (ES6, ES7)  transpiling to version ES5; automatic publication on NPM, and a dedicated documentation Web site on [Github.io][2].
+To provide a more Web-centric software process, ParaViewWeb has left the ParaView repository becoming [independent][1], but still capable of leveraging the state-of-the-art features contained within the ParaView framework.
+With this separation, ParaViewWeb is able to offer the modern environment Web developers expect including: continuous integration via Travis CI; linting to capture potential errors and enforce style guidelines, browser-based testing with karma, tape and nightmare; WebPack module bundling; next-generation javascript (ES6, ES7) transpiling to ES5; automatic publication on NPM, and a dedicated documentation Web site on [Github.io][2].

 ## A modern approach

-The all new ParaViewWeb has embraced the next-generation of JavaScript specifications, which allow better code reuse across projects without forcing unnecessary code bloat in a developers application.
-This reuse without bloat capability allows ParaViewWeb contributors to gather all expertise in the form of components, UI, data handling and algorithms for Web-based scientific visualization within ParaViewWeb, the JavaScript library, without a cost to the end applications leveraging the library.
+The all new ParaViewWeb has embraced the next-generation of JavaScript specifications, which allow better code reuse across projects without forcing unnecessary code bloat into the developers application.
+This capability allows ParaViewWeb contributors to gather all expertise in the form of components, UI, data handling and algorithms for Web-based scientific visualization within ParaViewWeb, the JavaScript library, without any unwanted cost to the end applications leveraging the library.
 The developer simply extracts the capabilities and features they need, and discard the rest in quickly building their next-generation Web-based application with scientific visualization.

 ## Capabilities and Features

-ParaViewWeb provides several modules that application developers will find extremely useful for building a modern Web-based application with scientific visualization.
+ParaViewWeb provides several modules that application developers will find useful for building a modern Web-based application with scientific visualization.

 ### Common: Data Model and Helpers